skeeto/skeeto.github.com/_posts/2020-04-30-When-Parallel-Pull-Don-t-Push.markdown

 framebuffer, such as in [the VGA buffer][dos], with no outside state.

-There's a heat source at the bottom of the screen, and the algorithm runs from bottom up, propagating that heat upwards randomly:
+There's a heat source at the bottom of the screen, and the algorithm runs from bottom up, propagating that heat upwards randomly.
+Here's the algorithm using traditional screen coordinates (top-left corner origin):

 ```
 func rand(min, max) // random integer in [min, max]